Aishahassan1/cleaned_script/README.md

 ## Technologies used

 In order to clean the data and run any analysis to ensure everything was working as it should.
-The following libraries were imported: os numpy pandas
+The following technologies and libraries were used:
+Visual Studio Code
+Python
+Jupyter notebook
+Github
+os
+numpy
+pandas